cityxen/Smokerdore64/README.md

-# Commodore 64 Meat Smoker
+# Smokerdore 64

+We build a controller for a Masterbuilt Electronic Smoker with the Commodore 64.

+FULL VIDEO COMING SOON!